 Full operation is anticipated June 2026, however, experimental data collection cannot be ruled out before then.
 Expect updates following our progress on social media in the very near future.

 Measuring the atmosphere accurately while simultaneously in motion is incredibly challenging.
 This requires the use of special sensor suites called mobile mesonets.
 These racks augment what would otherwise be stationary weather observations onto that of a moving vehicle (Straka et al. 1996).
 And all the while mitigating as much of the vehicle modified environment as possible.

 Because mobile surface observations are an integral part of our project, ensuring utmost accuracy is largely crucial for its success.
 Extensive work and research have been done prior to observation periods in the field to assure complete certainty in data integrity.
 With this said, in doing so a true representation of the environment sampled can be procured.

 Each rack will be built with significant influence from a widely accepted flagship design.
 It originates from the first VORTEX project conducted by the National Severe Storms Laboratory and associated cooperative institutions.
-The design was conceived 20+ years ago and updated by the NSSL to accommodate refined techniques in data collection.
-We’ve tweaked their modernized platform slightly to better adhere to our observation requirements.
+This design was conceived 20+ years ago and updated by the NSSL to accommodate refined techniques in data collection.
+We’ve modified their modernized platform to better adhere to our observation requirements.

 While mobile mesonets will be utilized for surface observations, Sparv Embedded Windsonds will be used to profile the atmosphere.
 These small form factor radiosondes require only a standard sized party balloon and 8 oz. styrofoam cup.
 Employing this technology cuts operation costs significantly and nearly eliminates deployment time.

 Windsonds will be deployed throughout the span of convective initiation.
 Before visual signs of instability in the atmosphere.
 During initiation, launches in rapid succession.
 And after initiation, as updrafts become rooted within the environment.
-Doing so will allow us to determine how 0-3 KM MLCAPE and surface based vorticity depth influence tornadogenesis.
+Doing so will hopefully allow us to observe how 0-3 KM MLCAPE and surface based vorticity depth influence tornadogenesis.